This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 information for each patron, and the sports gaming proprietor must update this

-information each time it becomes aware of changes: (a) Full legal name; (b) Date of birth; (c) Primary address; (d) Sports gaming account number or username; (e) If obtained pursuant to paragraph (D)(2)(a) of this
+information each time it becomes aware of changes: (a) Full legal name; (b) Date of birth; (c) Primary address; (d) Sports gaming account number or username; (e) If obtained pursuant to paragraph (D)(2)(a) of this rule, the

-rule, the type of government-issued identification examined, the
+type of government-issued identification examined, the government-issued

-copy of the identification; (f) The method and any other information used to verify the
+identification; (f) The method and any other information used to verify the

 patron's identity; (g) The date of identity verification; and (h) A history of the wagers placed; (2) Are only created for